 - What other fees are expected?
 Is there a "Maintenance Contract" in the fine print?
 (Low advertised prices often have hidden fees or contracts).

-- Do I have to file my own Rebate claim and Warranty paperwork? (these can be time sensitive and complicated.
+- Do I have to file my own Warranty paperwork? (these can be time sensitive and complicated.
 The Company/Contractor should take care of this on your behalf).

-- Does the Contractor have technicians available 24/7? (in case of an overnight or holiday breakdown).
+- Does the Contractor have technicians available after hours? (in case of an overnight or holiday breakdown).